Table of Contents

 - Or, you are one of my new friends who I sent the link for you to read this guide to fully understand more on how you should interact with me the right way.

-This guide is in no way intended to be mean to anyone.
+This guide is in no way intended to offend you.
 While I understand that:

 - You have never met a blind person before

 - Or, you have met one before, but you don’t exactly know how to interact with them correctly,

 I am going to teach you, from my personal experience, on the right way of interacting with me, whether in the community, social gatherings, or even at different events.